 If you have sufficient background in a core subject, you should consider waiving the related core course.
-The Waiver Questionnaire, which is located on SPIKE, will guide you through a series of questions aimed at helping you know whether you should waive each course.
+The Waiver Questionnaire, which is located on the MBA Program website, will guide you through a series of questions aimed at helping you know whether you should waive each course.
 Typically, substantial prior academic work is required to waive a course.
 Other experience may not be sufficient as a credential, but might give you the exposure necessary to waive by exam.